havatv/qgismultidistancebufferplugin/README.md

 MultiDistanceBuffer
 ===================
-QGIS Plugin for Multi-distance buffering
+QGIS Plugin for multi-distance / multi-ring / multi-zone buffering.

-The Current version uses QgsGeometryAnalyzer.buffer and QgsGeometry.symDifference to create the buffer bands.
+The *Standard* alternative uses QgsGeometryAnalyzer.buffer and QgsGeometry.symDifference to create the buffer bands.

+The other alternatives (*Segments to approximate* and *Maximum deviation*) avoid QgsGeometryAnalyzer by using QgsGeometry.buffer, QgsGeometry.combine and QgsGeometry.symDifference.

 The plugin is available from the QGIS official plugin repository (http://plugins.qgis.org).